airyhq/airy/docs/docs/sources/whatsapp-twilio.md

 ---
-title: Whatsapp via Twilio
+title: WhatsApp via Twilio
-sidebar_label: Whatsapp - Twilio
+sidebar_label: WhatsApp - Twilio
 ---

 The Twilio WhatsApp source provides a channel for sending and receiving WhatsApp